In this explainer, we will learn how to describe, compare, and explain the physical and chemical properties of metals, nonmetals, and metalloids.

 Most metals are strong, and this makes them suitable for constructing vehicles and for making the structural support components of large buildings and monuments.
 Hard metals are regularly used to make cars, and they are also used to make larger transport vehicles like cargo ships and even airplanes.
 There also happens to be an unimaginably high number of large buildings and monuments that contain steel skeletons or some other types of metal support structures.

 Metals are known to have a relatively low number of valence electrons and a relatively large atomic radius.
-Metals usually have a valence shell that is less than half full, and they have an atomic radius that is smaller than nonmetals of the same period.
+Metals usually have a valence shell that is less than half full, and they have an atomic radius that is larger than nonmetals of the same period.
 Metals tend to have a relatively low electron affinity and ionization energy because they have such a large atomic radius.

 Example 1: Understanding Why Metals Are Generally Stiff and Hard Substances